Obamacare Act: A Summary of Its 10 Titles

 The government set up health insurance exchanges to allow everyone to compare health plans.
 States received federal funding to set up the exchanges.
 Others adopted the exchange run by the federal government.
 The exchanges also help people to find out if they qualify for Medicaid or tax credits.
 Title I mandates Congress to use the exchanges.

+Businesses with 50 or more employees must provide health insurance.
+If not, they pay an excise tax of $2,000 per employee except for the first 30 employees.
 Any company with fewer than 100 employees can use the exchanges.
 Companies with 25 employees or less that provide insurance can qualify for a tax credit of 50 percent.
 Businesses that offer health insurance to early retirees age 55-64 may be eligible for federal aid.